 In other research, I have explored the effects of justice perceptions in the workplace on mental health outcomes.
 In my thesis, I used theories of identity to explain the variation in the relationship between distributive injustice and psychological distress using a longitudinal nationally representative sample of Australians.
 Specifically, I examined how multiple role-identities moderated the relationship between feeling under-rewarded in the workplace and psychological distress.
 This research emphasizes the importance of social support for reducing psychological distress related to workplace under-reward.
 I have also collaborated with Dr. Jody Clay-Warner and Dr. Katie James on a publication that addressed the literature on gender and justice preferences.
 We suggest that the perceived gender differences in organizational justice preferences and allocations are driven by status differences between men and women and not the gender essentialism sometimes assumed in justice research.

-My teaching experience includes responsibility for multiple sections of the department's required undergraduate Sociological Theory course, as well as a course on Gender and Work.
-Through four semesters of teaching, I have consistently received outstanding student evaluations for my effectiveness, preparation, and ability to guide classroom discussions.
+My teaching experience includes responsibility for multiple sections of the department's required undergraduate Sociological Theory course, a course on Gender and Work, Introduction to Sociology and a class about The Life Course.
+Through three years of teaching, I have consistently received outstanding student evaluations for my effectiveness, preparation, and ability to guide classroom discussions.
 My teaching efforts were recently recognized by the University of Georgia when I was awarded the Outstanding Teaching Assistant Award, an honor presented to less than 10% of the University’s graduate student teaching population.
 I also recently received the Department of Sociology’s Beck Graduate Student Teaching Award.
 I am well-qualified to teach additional core courses in sociology, such as Introduction to Sociology, Social Problems, Social Inequality, and Research Methods.
 I am prepared to teach courses in a number of substantive areas, including courses related to the life course, gender, family, and health.
 I would also be excited to develop special topics courses on identity, transitions to adulthood, or upper level social psychology courses, as needed.

 In addition to my dedication to research and teaching, I have been an engaged citizen of my discipline and department.
 At the national level, I was elected as the student representative to the Council of ASA’s Social Psychology Section, currently serve on the nominations committee, and I have served on the graduate student advisory committee for the Section.
 As a member of the graduate student advisory committee, I worked with other members of the committee to survey student members about their attitudes toward the section and their thoughts regarding how the section could increase the involvement of its student members.
 I then wrote and presented a report recommending ways to recruit and support student members of the section.
 I have also been involved in departmental service each year of graduate school including serving as the President of our Sociology Graduate Student Society, as well as serving on a faculty recruitment committees, and representing the graduate students in faculty meetings.